xinnjie/onekeymap-cli/docs/action-mapping.md

     description: "A longer, more detailed description of what the action does"
     category: "editor.editing.selection"
     featured: false
-    featuredReason: "This action is widely supported and considered portable."
+    featuredReason: "This action is widely supported and is considered portable."
     vscode:
       command: "vscode.command.name"
       when: "contextCondition"